 The Duchess Theatre Seating Plan will help you find the best seats in the theatre.

 Tube: The nearest tube stations are Covent Garden (Piccadilly Line), Holborn (Central/ Piccadilly Lines) Charing Cross (Northern/Bakerloo Lines) and Temple (Circle and District Lines).

 Bus: 1, 4, 6, 9, 11, 13, 15, 23, 26, 59, 68 76, 87, 91, 139, 168, 171, 172, 176, 188 from Lancaster Place (Stop T) and Aldwych Somerset House (Stop R).

-Available Facilities: Theatre bar, Cloakroom, Booster seats, Toilet, Assistive listening system
+Available Facilities: Theatre bar, Cloakroom, Booster seats, Toilet

-Dress Code: Smart and casual wear is recommended.
-Keep in mind, the theatre is air-conditioned throughout the year and can get a bit chilly.
+Dress Code: Smart and casual wear or semi-formals are recommended.
+Keep in mind, that most London theatres are air-conditioned throughout the year and can get a bit chilly.

-The Play That Goes Wrong will start playing in Duchess Theatre from 18th June 2021.
+The Play That Goes Wrong is playing at Duchess Theatre in London.

 Happy customers across 10,000+ experiences

 All the outdoor activities are 100% safe and secure